Danaru87/ListInCircle/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/1/17/Google-flutter-logo.png)

-Flutter Widget: a list in a circle, selection done by item position.
+List in a circle, selection done by item position.

 This widget display a listView in a circle and set item selected when this is in central zone of the circle.